 End of Lesson - Thanks, Hope You Enjoyed It!

-No additional assets for `Ukulele Strums - Getting Started at this time.
+Related Lessons for `Ukulele Strums - Getting Started.

 Modular Phonetic Rhythm, The Foundation and Workbook 1

 Modular Phonetic Rhythm represents a significant advance in the teaching and application of rhythm.
 Eliminating many inefficient aspects of rhythm education, Modular Phonetic Rhythm streamlines the traditional educational approach, resulting in a reflexive reaction to rhythm.